ivy-llc/models/ivy_models/resnet/README.rst

     </a>
     <br clear="all" />

-RESNET
+ResNet
 ===========

-`RESNET <https://arxiv.org/abs/1512.03385>`_ also known as Residual Network is a deep learning model utilized in computer vision tasks.
+`ResNet <https://arxiv.org/abs/1512.03385>`_ also known as Residual Network is a deep learning model utilized in computer vision tasks.
 It's a type of Convolutional Neural Network (CNN) architecture designed to accommodate a large number of convolutional layers, possibly ranging from hundreds to thousands.
 ResNet addresses the challenge of diminishing gradients, a problem encountered during training, by introducing a concept called "skip connections."
 These connections enable the network to skip over several initial layers,